DevOpsBootcamp/website/source/databases.rst

 Now that we have belabored the *theory* of databases and SQL, lets actually start *doing* work with databases.

-Throughout this exercise we will load it up with some data and learn to interact with it via the command line interface.
+Throughout this exercise we will load it up with some data (:download:`nobel.sql.gz <static/nobel.sql.gz>`) and learn to interact with it via the command line interface.

 Importing Data
 ~~~~~~~~~~~~~~